-(Hirsch and Schumacher 2004; Bollinger and Hirsch 2006, Heckman and LaFontaine 2006), even if the earnings data are missing completely at random (MCAR).
-If earnings are MCAR, then nonresponse is not dependent on earnings, even absent covariates; if earnings are missing at random (MAR), then nonresponse is not dependent on earnings after conditioning on covariates; and if earnings are not missing at random (NMAR), then nonresponse is dependent on the value of missing earnings even after conditioning on covariates (Rubin 1976; Little and Rubin 2002).
+then nonresponse is not dependent on earnings, even absent covariates; if earnings are missing at random (MAR), then nonresponse is not dependent on earnings after conditioning on covariates; and if earnings are not missing at random (NMAR), then nonresponse is dependent on the value of missing earnings even after conditioning on covariates (Rubin 1976; Little and Rubin 2002).
 It is this latter case that is referred to as having nonresponse bias or nonignorable nonresponse.
-Both Census imputation procedures and common inverse probability weighting methods to deal with nonresponse assume that nonresponse is ignorable; that is, those not reporting earnings have earnings similar to respondents with equivalent measured attributes.
+Both Census imputation procedures and common inverse-probability weighting methods to deal with nonresponse assume that nonresponse is ignorable; that is, those not reporting earnings have earnings similar to respondents with equivalent measured attributes.
 If the MAR assumption is violated, measures of earnings gaps and distributions will be biased.

-Given the high earnings nonresponse rates in Census household surveys, coupled with a paucity of evidence on nonresponse patterns and its consequences, we address three important and closely-related questions.
-We do so using restricted-access ASEC household files linked to administrative tax data from the Social Security Detailed Earnings Records (DER) for March 2006-2011 (corresponding to calendar years 2005-2010).
+Given the high earnings nonresponse rates in Census household surveys, coupled with a paucity of evidence on nonresponse patterns and its consequences, we address three important and closely related questions.
+We do so using restricted-access ASEC household files linked to administrative tax data from the Social Security Administration Detailed Earnings Record (DER) for March 2006-11 (corresponding to calendar years 2005-10).
 First, how does earnings nonresponse vary across the earnings distribution?
 Access to the DER is uniquely advantageous to address this question as it affords the opportunity to fill in missing earnings for nonrespondents, and to compare survey responses to administrative tax records for respondents.
-We align each worker's ASEC earnings response status against their corresponding earnings level from the DER.
-We examine this relationship for men and women separately, as well as for full-time/full-year workers and those whose ASEC reports are provided by a proxy (i.e., another household member).
+We align each worker's ASEC earnings response status against the worker's corresponding earnings level from the DER.
+We examine this relationship for men and women separately, as well as for full-time, full-year workers and those whose ASEC reports are provided by a proxy (i.e., another household member).
 Nearly half of ASEC earnings reports are from proxies.
 The extent to which proxy reporting affects nonresponse patterns and earnings accuracy is not well understood.

 The second question we address is whether nonresponse is ignorable.
 That is, do respondents and nonrespondents have equivalent conditional earnings distributions, and if so, can the earnings of survey respondents accurately describe the missing counterfactual distribution of a combined respondent and nonrespondent sample as if the nonrespondents had responded?
-This question directly addresses the efficacy of the MAR assumption used in Census imputation procedures, and more broadly, in many related missing-data procedures.
+This question directly addresses the efficacy of the MAR assumption used in Census imputation procedures and, more broadly, in many related missing-data procedures.
 MAR relies on the assumption that the joint distribution of earnings and response status, conditional on covariates, can be expressed as the product of the conditional marginal distribution of response status and the conditional marginal distribution of earnings.
-This leads to our two complementary tests of MAR made possible with access to administrative data, one which examines whether the decision to respond to the ASEC earnings question is independent of earnings, and the second which examines whether the distribution of earnings is independent of response status.
+This leads to our two complementary tests of MAR made possible with access to administrative data, one that examines whether the decision to respond to the ASEC earnings question is independent of earnings, and a second that examines whether the distribution of earnings is independent of response status.
 Furthermore, we also estimate parametric and nonparametric earnings regressions using the DER, and then test differences in the residuals from those regressions based on response status.
 This provides estimates of summary statistics for the conditional distribution of earnings for both respondents and nonrespondents.
 Absent the link to the DER these tests are not possible because of missing earnings of ASEC nonrespondents.